Interactions of Grid-Forming Power Converters and Synchronous Machines: Introduction

 \section{Introduction}

 At the heart of the energy transition is the change in generation technology; from fossil fuel based thermal generation to converter interfaced renewable generation \cite{milano_foundations_2018}.
 One of the major consequences of this transition towards a nearly 100\% renewable system is the gradual loss of synchronous machines (SMs), their inertia, and control mechanisms.
-This loss of the rotational inertia changes the nature of the power system to a low-inertia network resulting in critical stability challenges \cite{kroposki_achieving_2017,milano_foundations_2018,kundur1994power}.
-On the other hand, low-inertia power systems are characterized by large-scale integration of generation interfaced by power converters \cite{denis_migrate_2018}, allowing frequency and voltage regulation at much faster time-scales compared to SMs \cite{tayyebi_grid-forming_2018,milano_foundations_2018}.
+This loss of the rotational inertia changes the nature of the power system to a low-inertia network resulting in critical stability challenges \cite{milano_foundations_2018,SP98,kundur1994power}.
+On the other hand, low-inertia power systems are characterized by large-scale integration of generation interfaced by power converters, allowing frequency and voltage regulation at much faster time-scales compared to SMs \cite{tayyebi_grid-forming_2018,milano_foundations_2018}.

 Indeed, power converters are already starting to provide new ancillary services, modifying their active and reactive power output based on local measurements of frequency and voltage.
-However, because of the dependency on frequency measurements these \emph{grid-following} control techniques only replicate the instantaneous inertial response of SMs with a delay and perform sub-optimally on the time scales of interest \cite{noauthor_high_2017}.
+However, because of the dependency on frequency measurements these \emph{grid-following} control techniques only replicate the instantaneous inertial response of SMs after a contingency with a delay and result in degraded performance on the time scales of interest \cite{noauthor_high_2017}.
 To resolve this issue, \emph{grid-forming converters} (GFCs) are envisioned to be the cornerstone of future power systems.
 Based on the properties and functions of SMs, it is expected that grid-forming converters must support load-sharing/drooping, black-start, inertial response, and hierarchical frequency/voltage regulation.
 While these services might not be necessary in a future converter-based grid, a long transition phase is expected, where SMs and GFCs must be able to interact and ensure system stability.